viochemist/NucAcidNMR/README.md

 - All sequences should be well documented
   - Header - references, initialled/dated change list, any special setup instructions
   - Safety checks - after "1 ze" and before the experiment starts, check validity of crucial parameters
+  - Sequence - comment blocks of code (Hx -> HyCz, INEPT, CS Encode, etc.)
+  - Footer - all parameters listed (ie. ;p10 : describe), any special processing instructions

+Organization within these directories is still to be determined.
+In general, pulse sequences should be 90% complete with a simple 'getprosol' command.
+Whenever this isn't possible, python or au macros should be provided.

+### Example Safety Check

 	```
 	1 ze